 Which Vibe Channel Should I Use?

 Vibe offers a range of channels designed to deliver content across different environments and moments in the workday.
 Choosing the right channel depends on where your audience is and how you want your content to appear.
 In practice, most organisations use multiple channels together.
-For example, Digital Signage can be used for broad visibility, while Desktop channels reinforce the same messages at an individual level.
-These common scenarios can help you decide:

 This guide helps you identify the most suitable Vibe channel based on your scenario.